ShravanReddy6633/first-rep/README.md

 # first-rep
-This is my first repositry
+This is my First Repository.
-Author-Shravan
+Author - Shravan Reddy